-- Tethering — Tethering is the act of using a phone or tablet as a hotspot.
+- Hotspot or Tethering — Tethering is the act of using a phone or tablet as a router to connect other devices to the internet.
 Some plans don’t allow this and only mention it in the fine print, so be sure to look for it.

 Other important things to consider are special perks that some carriers offer.
 For instance, T-Mobile offers Binge On.
 This service allows the user to stream from most popular video and music services without using any of their monthly data.
 Obviously, this is a major bonus.
 Other carriers have different perks, so be sure to look into those as you make your choice.

 Leasing a Plan and 3rd Party Plans

 If none of the current plans seem appealing to you, you might consider leasing an old unlimited data plan.
 You see, there once was a time when some carriers offered truly unlimited data.
 Some people were grandfathered into these plans, and the lines are now offered up for rent.
 While most of these plans are now capped at 200GB per month rather than being truly unlimited, they do still tend to be an awesome deal for those who use a lot of data.